davidthorn/swift-json-wireframe/README.md

 ```

-You can not run the application and you will see a completely which screen.
+You can now run the `application` and you will see a completely white screen.

-You notice in the `debug`log that the following information has been outputted:
+You notice in the `debug` log that the following information has been outputted:

 ```bash
 "Auto Registering route: dismiss"